Error-501/IMDbest/README.md

-# IMDbest
+# IMDbot

-"The best" discord bot for movie trivia, recommendation and information
+A simple discord bot for IMDb API